troychaplin/priority-plus-navigation/README.md

 - **Core Navigation Variation** - Extends the standard WordPress navigation block as a variation, no need to rebuild your menus
 - **Automatic Overflow Detection** - Intelligently calculates available space and moves items to dropdown
 - **Easy Conversion** - Transform any Navigation block to Priority Plus Navigation via block variations
-- **Customizable Toggle Button** - Choose label text, colors, and padding for the "More" button
+- **Customizable Toggle Button** - Choose label text, colors, padding, border, and border radius for the "More" button
-- **Customizable Dropdown Menu** - Full control over menu appearance with live preview: colors, borders, shadows, spacing
+- **Customizable Dropdown Menu** - Full control over menu appearance with live preview: colors, borders, shadows, spacing, separators
+- **Mobile Collapse** - Optionally collapse all items into the toggle button at the mobile breakpoint
 - **Responsive by Design** - Uses ResizeObserver for smooth, performant resizing
 - **Core Navigation Integration** - Automatically detects and respects "Open submenus on click" setting
 - **Smart Mobile Detection** - Automatically disables on mobile/hamburger mode to avoid conflicts